MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/calling-plans-for-office-365.md

 Here are the Calling Plans options:

-- **Domestic Calling Plan**: Licensed users can call out to numbers located in the country/region where they are assigned in Microsoft 365.
+- **Domestic Calling Plan**: Licensed users can call out to numbers located in the country/region where they're assigned in Microsoft 365.
 Unlimited incoming minutes are included.
 Outgoing minutes are included based on the license purchased.

 - **International Calling Plan**: Licensed users can call out to numbers located in the country/region where their Microsoft 365 license is assigned to the user based on the user's location, and to international numbers in [196 countries/regions](country-and-region-availability-for-audio-conferencing-and-calling-plans/users-can-make-outbound-calls-to-these-countries-and-regions.md).
 Unlimited incoming minutes are included.
 Outgoing minutes are included based on the license purchased.